dodoisbobo/Dovie/README.md

 # Dovie
-reference from BWAMov project by Build With Angga, and Robby dianputra
+reference from BWAMov project by Build With Angga and Robby dianputra